JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ```
 ![path to polygon](assets/figures/bezierpathtopoly.png)

-You can convert the current path to an array of Bézier paths using the `pathtobezierpaths()` function.
+You can convert the current path to an array of BezierPaths using the `pathtobezierpaths()` function.

 In the next example, the letter "a" is placed at the current position (set by `move()`) and then converted to an array of Bézier paths.
 Each Bézier path is drawn first of all in gray, then the control points of segment are drawn (in orange) showing how they affect the curvature.